 Pre-requisite Courses and Assumed Knowledge and Capabilities

-Throughout the course; and through your fieldwork trip, you will critically examine fieldwork as methodological approach; exploring a a range of methods enabling you to build creative and relevant skills, approach and aptitude required in preparing for your own fieldwork to being in the field, leaving the field, writing back from the field; and returning your research to the field.
-Fieldwork is not only about becoming practically aware of cultural, social, institutional, moral and personal subjectiveness; but also, about how you can develop critical self-reflexivity that interrogates your own understanding, ethical engagement and representations, recognising often the case of unequal power relationships and access to resources and cultural differences.
+Throughout the course, you will critically examine fieldwork as methodological approach; exploring a a range of methods enabling you to build relevant and creative skills to being in the field, leaving the field, writing back from the field; and returning your research to the field.
+Fieldwork is not only about becoming practically aware of insider-outsider relations between the researcher and the researched; but also, about how you can develop critical self-reflexivity that interrogates your own understanding, ethical engagement and representations, recognising often the case of unequal power relationships and access to resources and cultural differences.

 Objectives/Learning Outcomes/Capability Development